More than four centuries before Arjan asked that question, Prince Hamlet asked an even more fundamental one.

 A tool that I have found very useful when trying to assess an industry in a quick way is Porter’s five forces theory.
 What this theory says is that there are basically five forces that shape the competitiveness and the attractiveness of an industry.
 So, as an IT training provider, this analysis will help you exploit the weaknesses in the industry to your advantage.

 How easily can a new player join the industry?
 In our context, how difficult is it for someone to start his/her own new company?
 How difficult is it to become a trainer?
 Are there any barriers to entry, like large investments, economies of scale or customer loyalty to existing brands?
 I would say no. Of course it highly depends on the frameworks we are looking at, therefore the threat of new entry of a new training company providing only ITIL Foundation courses is very high but a threat of a new entry of a company providing advanced Lean and Agile Project Management in 6 languages is quite lower.

 Threat of substitutes

 Are there other products that learners can buy instead of yours in order to fulfill the same (or similar) need?
 I would say no, for the time being, and this is probably the biggest advantage of the industry.
-Of course a substitute to a traditional course is and will always be self study.
+Of course a substitute for a traditional course is and will always be self-study.
 But what about the future?
 Are there other forms of learning coming up that could potentially substitute the current traditional offerings within the training industry?